TehRaf/4.-Exploratory-Data-Analysis-W1/README.md

 * Filtering for the required dates 2007-02-01 and 2007-02-02 result in xxx

-* Date and Time variables were converted to Proixt and added as a column named datetime.
+* Date and Time variables were converted to Proixt and added as a column named datetime

 ## Plotting Information